judcole/TMCodeChallenge/README.md

 ### 4.1.
 Automated Unit Tests

-- Load solution in Visual Studio
+- Load solution `TMCodeChallenge.sln` into Visual Studio
 - Select project SampledStreamApp
   - Note that all browser Unit Tests are currently hard coded to use Chrome (see To Do List)
   - Select `IIS Express` as Build Target on drop down (could also select `Docker` if you have Docker Desktop and WSL installed)